1920 East Prussian plebiscite: Results

 According to Richard K. Debo, both the German and the Polish governments believed that the outcome of the plebiscite had been decided by the ongoing Polish-Bolshevik War, which threatened the very existence of the newly-formed Polish state itself and so many Poles in the region voted for Germany for fear that if the area joined Poland, it would soon fall under Soviet rule.
 During the plebiscite, the Red Army came closer to Warsaw every day and committed crimes against the civilian population.

 According to several Polish sources, the Germans engaged in a massive persecution of Polish activists and their Masurian supporters and went as far as engaging in regular hunts and murder to influence the vote.
-The organisation of the plebiscite was also influenced by Britain, which then supported Germany out of fear of an increased power for France in postwar Europe.
+The organisation of the plebiscite was also influenced by Britain, which supported Germany out of fear of an increased power for France in postwar Europe.

 According to Jerzy Minakowski, terror and their unequal status made Poles boycott the preparations for the plebiscite, which allowed the Germans to add ineligible voters.

-After the plebiscite in Masuria, attacks on Poles were commenced by pro-German mobs.
+After the plebiscite in Masuria, attacks on Poles occurred by pro-German mobs.
 In particular, Polish priests and politicians were charged, even in their homes.